IBM-Bluemix-Docs/mass-data-migration/getting-started-export.md

 - Understand your network connection types and speeds.
 - Gather your network settings, such as IP addresses and other routing details, for connecting the device to your source server.
 - Identify a person who can receive, connect, and use the device at your site.
-- Determine if you are planning to import or export.
+- Determine if you are selecting an import or export order and follow the appropriate steps.

-class="important" data-content: "Important: ">The following steps are documented here for importing (see steps for exporting).
+class="important" data-content: "Important: ">The following steps are documented here for exporting (see steps for importing).
 ## Step 1.
 Create a storage bucket
 {: #get-started-create-bucket}